 It is important to maintain excellent foot health in the presence of Diabetes.
-Having Diabetes increases the risk of foot ulceration, infection and ultimately amputation.
-It is extremely important for everyone with Diabetes to have an annual foot neurovascular assessment conducted by a Podiatrist.
-This will determine if any changes have occurred in the feet secondary to Diabetes.
+Diabetes often has silent symptoms which can mean foot health deteriorates without the patient’s knowledge.
+Diabetes can increase the risk of foot ulceration, infection, and, even eventually, amputation.
+It is critical for anyone with Diabetes to have an annual foot neurovascular assessment performed by a qualified Podiatrist.
+This will determine if any changes in the feet have occurred as a result of Diabetes.

 The following changes can occur secondary to Diabetes:

 It is important to undergo regular neurovascular assessments with your Podiatrist.
-At The Foot Clinic Point Cook you will be provided with a full assessment, education and all results will be sent back to your GP and Endocrinologist on completion.
+At TFC Podiatry you will be provided with a full assessment, education and all results will be sent back to your GP and Endocrinologist on completion.
 For those deemed at high risk of developing a foot ulcer you may require more frequent Podiatric care to prevent long term complications in the feet.

-At The Foot Clinic Point Cook our Podiatrists look forward to working with you to prevent Diabetes foot complications.
-Providing you with a comprehensive Diabetes foot assessment, education and ongoing care for your feet.
+At TFC Podiatry our Podiatrists look forward to working with you to educate, monitor and help prevent Diabetic foot complications.
+Providing you with a comprehensive Diabetes foot assessment, treatment and ongoing care for your feet.